 - Other medical conditions which can make the tendon more prone to rupture; for example, rheumatoid arthritis, gout and systemic lupus erythematosus.

 - Certain antibiotic medicines may slightly increase the risk of having an Achilles tendon rupture.
 These are the quinolone antibiotics such as ciprofloxacin and ofloxacin.
 The risk of having an Achilles tendon rupture with these antibiotics is actually very low and mainly applies if you are also taking corticosteroid medication.

 How common is Achilles tendon rupture?

-It affects about 1 in 15,000 people at any one time, increasing to 1 in 8,000 in competitive athletes.
+It affects about 150,000 a year in the UK, It seem to be becoming more frequent due to more people taking up sport and training more intensely.
 It can occur at any age but is most common in people between the ages of 30 and 50.

 What are the symptoms of Achilles tendon rupture?

 You may notice the symptoms come on suddenly during a sporting activity or injury.
 You might hear a snap or feel a sudden sharp pain when the tendon is torn (ruptured).
 The sharp pain usually settles quickly, although there may be some aching at the back of the lower leg.
 After the injury, the usual symptoms are: